 In 2006 the Eindhoven University of Technology in the Netherlands noted that an attack against it was easy enough to launch on “an ordinary PC.”
 Microsoft engineers also flagged up a suspected backdoor in the algorithm.

 Despite these concerns, where NIST leads, the industry follows.
 Microsoft, Cisco, Symantec, and RSA all include the algorithm in their product’s cryptographic libraries.
-This is in large part due to the fact that compliance with NIST standards is a prerequisite to obtaining US government contracts.
+This is in large part because compliance with NIST standards is a prerequisite to obtaining US government contracts.

 NIST-certified cryptographic standards are pretty much ubiquitous worldwide, throughout all areas of industry and business that rely on privacy.
 This makes the whole situation rather chilling.